UniversityOfHelsinkiCS/toska.dev/README.md

 ## Adding content

-Content from the site comes from the files in the `content` folder. `.md` files support Markdown syntax as you might be able to guess but notice in order to use other elements than basic bolding and italicized further setup is needed.
+Content from the site comes from the files in the `src/content` folder.
+Write project descriptions etc. in the Markdown files (`.md`).

+### Projects

-### Adding a new projects
+To add a new project, follow these instructions.

-1. Make a new .md file to the `content/projects` folder.
+1. Make a new .md file to the `src/content/projects` folder.

-- Name of the file is meaningful (decides the URL)
+   - Name of the file should be meaningful as it decides the URL
 2. On the top of the .md file add metadata like so:

 ```